 To this point my career has been a wild ride.
 I am incredibly blessed to be able to support myself and family doing things that I love.

-I’ve fished on four continents, placed in some of the world’s most exciting billfish tournaments, done work in 18 countries, have more than 150 publishing credits (here’s a few of my favorites) across print and digital media and served on leadership teams at Bass Pro Shops and sat in advisory panel meetings for the National Marine Fisheries Service.
+I’ve fished on four continents, placed in some of the world’s most exciting billfish tournaments, worked in 18 countries, and have more than 150 publishing credits (here’s a few of my favorites) across print and digital media.
+I’ve served on leadership teams at Bass Pro Shops and sat in advisory panel meetings for the National Marine Fisheries Service.
 I understand fishing from a variety of perspectives—conservation, commercial fishing interests, sportfishing, the product landscape, the fishing media universe, apparel, tournament fishing and fishing tourism.

 I’ve been fortunate enough to catch marlin and sailfish with three of the most prolific billfish captains in history (Brad Phillipps, Ron Hamlin and Chris Sheeder).
 Caught sailfish, blue marlin, yellowfin and bluefin tuna in the Atlantic and Pacific Oceans, caught swordfish day and night—on rod and reel and with handline.

 I bring all of this experience and perspective to bear when creating and delivering professional services.
 I pride myself on the ability to consistently provide meaningful, emotionally resonant content that engages, entertains and informs.